 #11 Raspberry Pi 400 has a newer BCM2711 SoC (compared to Pi 4!)

 The Raspberry Pi 400 has the C0 revision of the BCM2711.
-Part of the changes was improved “clock gating”.
+Part of the changes revolved around improved “clock gating”.
 This allows parts of the SoC to shut down to save energy, and decrease heat.
-In turn, the SoC can now be clocked at 1.8 GHz.
+In turn, you can now clock the SoC at 1.8 GHz.

 The improved clock gating also means relatively decreased power usage .